About the area

 Current CRS programmes

-Working children are offered basic education, vocational training and health care.
+CRS also supports working children who cannot attend regular school classes.
+They are offered basic education, vocational training and health care.

 The women’s empowerment programme offers training in tailoring, embroidery and beautician skills and other needs-based training.
 Once they have completed their courses students are encouraged to form self-help groups, such as the Women’s Empowerment Group (WEG), and establish income generating activities.
 Some former students have joined CRS’s Nari Dana project.